i dont feel loved

 - Be a good listener and don’t interrupt when they are speaking their heart

 2. You don’t feel loved anymore because they lied

-Lysa said that one of the reasons why she feels unloved is because she has caught Mike lying.
+Lysa said that one of the reasons she feels unloved is because she has caught Mike lying.
 “It was one of those cliche things – he would return home late and tell me that he had work.
-Once his friend let it slip that they were out in a bar.
+Once his friend let it slip that they were out at a bar.
 I found out that this had become a regular thing for him.
 I felt bad that he was avoiding me.
-I don’t feel loved when I am faced with ignorance,” she said.
+I don’t feel loved when I am faced with lies,” she said.